 If you or someone you love has been injured by an impaired truck driver, call our Virginia truck accident attorneys today.
-The dedicated attorneys at Randall Page, P.C. are here to secure the compensation you deserve.
+The dedicated attorneys at Randall, Page & Bruch, P.C. are here to secure the compensation you deserve.
 Don’t wait, call now.

 An Ohio-based truck driver has caused a horrific scene on Route 23.
 The impaired driver drove nearly 2 miles before crashing head-on into an unsuspecting vehicle.
 The driver of the car was hospitalized with severe injuries.
 The passenger, however, was declared dead at the scene.

 The truck driver, Travis Lee Tolliver, was taken to the hospital and arrested.
 Tolliver refused to have his blood sampled for chemical analysis.
 Subsequently, he has been charged with;

 After the charges were brought against Tolliver by the Commonwealth of Virginia, the Federal Motor Carrier Safety Administration shut the truck driver down.
 According to the FMCSA’s investigation;

 If the investigation concludes Tolliver violated the provisions knowingly or willfully, he could face additional criminal charges.

 Habitual drug users have found many ways of passing urine tests.
 The most obvious is to stop using drugs a week before the test.
 For example,